-- Students will spend time forming a geography investigation and collecting data for Component 4: Independent Investigation worth 20% of their final A level marks.
+- Students will spend time forming an independent investigation and collecting data for their independent investigation, worth 20% of their final A-level marks.

 - Support and guidance is given from FSC’s field teachers before and after students collect their data.
 Students will have time to visit the location of their investigation, develop their knowledge before finalising the geography investigation title.
 They will then collect all the data needed, with time given to reflect and improve the methodology.

-- The focus for the Independent Investigation can be drawn from any aspect of the specification, in discussion with centre staff.
+- The focus for the coursework can be drawn from any aspect of the specification, in discussion with centre staff.

 Introduction to the Fieldwork NEA

 Students will visit a local field site which will provide the backdrop to explore how to ask geographical questions, design sampling strategies and build research proposals.
 This session will also set the scene for the rest of the course, as students are introduced to an outline of the stages of an investigation and mark scheme, including the expectations relating to independence and teacher guidance.

 During this workshop students will be introduced to a wide range of potential secondary data sources and information.
 They will explore how secondary research can be used to justify a research aim, question or hypothesis.
 In addition students will be given the opportunity to explore online and hard copy resources containing primary data collection and sampling techniques.